carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 ~~~
 {: .output}

-If you type ncbi-genome download and you get the error command-not-found,
+If you type `ncbi-genome-download` and you get the error `command-not-found`,
-that could be because you are in base and not inside the ncbi-genome-download
+it could be because you are in `base` and not inside the `ncbi-genome-download`
-conda environment.
+Conda environment.
 ~~~
 (base) $ ncbi-genome-download
 ~~~